 The inshore marine habitats of the south coast are largely unaffected by human activities, the exceptions being some estuaries and marine embayments (e.g. Princess Royal Harbour and Wilson Inlet) where significant eutrophication associated with farming has occurred.
-There are few fishing operations in this region that directly impact on marine habitats with only one very small scallop trawl fishery focused in the Esperance region.
+There are few fishing operations in this region that directly impact on marine habitats with only one very small scallop trawl fishery focused in small localised areas along the coastline east of Albany to Israelite Bay.
 There are reef protected area closures cover the Sanko Harvest wreck site, the end of the old Esperance Jetty and the HMAS Perth wreck site.
-This region has been the focus of a number of marine planning exercises from NRM, DEC and most recently DEWHA.
-The latter is in the process of determining potential closures as part of the Commonwealths' system of marine parks.
+This region has been the focus of a number of marine planning exercises from NRM, DEC and most recently SEWPaC.
+The latter is in the process of determining potential closures as part of the Commonwealths' Marine Bioregional Planning processes.